Get started with the Microsoft Store Client

 - Display name – An easy-to-remember name for the PC you're connecting to.
 You can use any string, but if you don't specify a friendly name, the PC name is displayed.

 - Group – Specify a group to make it easier to find your connections later.
 You can add a new group by tapping + or select one from the list.

-- Gateway – The Remote Desktop gateway that you want to use to connect to virtual desktops, RemoteApp programs, and session-based desktops on an internal corporate network.
+- Gateway – The Remote PC gateway that you want to use to connect to virtual PCs, RemoteApp programs, and session-based PCs on an internal corporate network.
 Get the information about the gateway from your system administrator.

 - Connect to admin session - Use this option to connect to a console session to administrate a Windows server.